 ✵TCM herbalism is also known as the pharmaceutics of Traditional Chinese Medicine or Chinese pharmaceutics.
 It is the branch of health science dealing with the preparation, dispensing, and proper utilization of Chinese herbs.
 It is primarily composed of Introduction to Chinese Medicinals, Classification of Chinese Herbs, Formulas, and Patent Medicines.

-Introduction: Astringent Herbs: also known as discharge-stopping herbs, an agent or substance that stops discharges such as sweat, diarrhea, urine, blood, leukorrhea and semen.
+Introduction: Astringent Herbs—also known as discharge-stopping herbs—are agents or substances that arrest abnormal discharges such as sweat, diarrhea, urine, blood, leukorrhea, and semen.

-Astringent Herbs have functions of discharging-arresting, constringency and inducing astringency, and are mainly used for discharging and exhaustion syndrome, etc, also known as discharge-stopping herbs, these herbs are mostly sour, puckery in flavor, warm or neutral in property.
+Astringent herbs function to arrest discharges, induce astringency, and consolidate essence; they are primarily used for syndromes involving excessive discharge and deficiency exhaustion.
+Also termed discharge-stopping herbs, these herbs are mostly sour and puckery in flavor, and warm or neutral in nature.

-Superficies-strengthening anhidrotic herbs are herbs that arrest excessive sweating by strengthening the superficies.
-Superficies-strengthening anhidrotic herbs are used to treat syndromes of spontaneous perspiration due to Qi deficiency and lowered superficial resistance, striae of the skin and muscles being loose, body fluid leak, and night sweating due to Yin deficiency and could not bind Yang, body fluid leaking forced by Yang, this kind of herbs could enter the superficies and regulate the Wei system, and protect the Cou Li (space between skin and muscles), and have functions of strengthening exterior and reducing sweat.
-Representative herbs of this kind are Fructus Tritici Levis (Fú Xiǎo Mài), and other herbs including Radix Oryzae Glutinosae (Nuò Dào Gēn), etc.
+Superficies-strengthening anhidrotic herbs arrest excessive sweating by reinforcing the superficial defensive layer (Wei Qi level).
+They are used to treat spontaneous perspiration due to Qi deficiency and weakened exterior resistance—characterized by loose skin and muscle interstices and leakage of body fluids—as well as night sweats resulting from Yin deficiency failing to anchor Yang, leading to pathological Yang effusion and fluid leakage.
+These herbs enter the superficies, regulate the Wei system, secure the Cou Li (the space between skin and muscles), and thereby strengthen the exterior and reduce sweating.
+Representative herbs include Fructus Tritici Levis (Fú Xiǎo Mài); others are Radix Oryzae Glutinosae (Nuò Dào Gēn), etc.

-Lung-intestine astringent herbs are herbs that relieves cough and asthma, and arrests chronic diarrhea.
-Lung-intestine astringent herbs are sour and puckery in flavor, have functions of astringing the lung to relieve cough, astringing the intestine to relieve darrhea, are mainly used for the treatment of asthma syndrome of lung-kidney deficiency, lung deficiency and chronic cough, chronic diarrhea and chronic dysentery due to cold and deficiency of large intestine and could not astringe, deficiency and cold of spleen and kidney, etc. Representative herbs of this kind are Fructus Schisandrae (Wǔ Wèi Zǐ), Fructus Mume (Wū Méi), and other herbs including Galla Chinensis (Wǔ Bèi Zǐ), Fructus Chebulae (Hē Zǐ), Pericarpium Granati (Shí Liu Pí), Semen Myristicae (Ròu Dòu Kòu), Halloysitum Rubrum (Chì Shí Zhī), Limonitum (Yǔ Yú Liánɡ), etc.
+Lung-intestine astringent herbs relieve chronic cough, asthma, and persistent diarrhea.
+Sour and puckery in flavor, they astringe the Lung to stop coughing and astringe the Intestine to arrest diarrhea.
+They are mainly indicated for: Lung-Kidney deficiency-type asthma; Lung deficiency with chronic cough; chronic diarrhea and dysentery due to Cold and Deficiency of the Large Intestine impairing its astringent function; and Spleen- and Kidney-Deficiency-Cold syndromes.
+Representative herbs include Fructus Schisandrae (Wǔ Wèi Zǐ), Fructus Mume (Wū Méi); others include Galla Chinensis (Wǔ Bèi Zǐ), Fructus Chebulae (Hē Zǐ), Pericarpium Granati (Shí Liu Pí), Semen Myristicae (Ròu Dòu Kòu), Halloysitum Rubrum (Chì Shí Zhī), and Limonitum (Yǔ Yú Liánɡ).

 Fructus Tritici Levis (Light Wheat)